OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 When your application resources and infrastructure are deployed successfully, you can publish and register your app to Teams app catalog to share with others in your organization.

-- In the Visual Studio Code Command Palette, enter the command TeamsFx - Publish to Teams.
+- In the Visual Studio Code Command Palette, enter 'teams' and choose the command `Teams: Publish to the Teams`.
 - Depending on your permission, you can send your app to the admin portal directly, or manually submit the app package file to your admin to check.
 - Once your app is approved by your admin, you can see it under ‘Built for your org’ section in Teams Apps.

+## Explore Code Samples

+Explore our [samples](https://github.com/OfficeDev/TeamsFx-Samples) to help you quickly get started with the basic Teams app concepts and code structures.

 ## Contributing